 Happy New Year

-This year there have been lots of changes in the tax world.
-Some that you might need to be aware of are:
+This year there haven’t been too many changes in the tax world.
+But some of the things that you might need to be aware of are:

 1. Medical expenses – make sure you claim this year if you are eligible

-2. Your employer super contributions are about to increase
+2. Your employer super contributions rate is on hold

-Once again the government has decided to limit the amount you can contribute to super each year without paying excess contributions tax.
-In the next financial year (2013-14), if you are under 60, the maximum tax deductible (or concessional) contributions that can be made into your super fund are $25,000.
-If you are 60 or older, the maximum you can contribute this year is $35,000.
+This year the government has slightly increased (for some) the amount you can contribute to super each year without paying excess contributions tax.
+In the next financial year (2014-15), if you are under 50, the maximum tax deductible (or concessional) contributions that can be made into your super fund are $30,000.
+If you are 50 or older, the maximum you can contribute this year is $35,000.
 These limits include any compulsory superannuation contributions made by your employer or salary sacrificed contributions you make.

 This year’s audit targets

 The Tax Office hasn’t announced their audit targets for 2014 yet.
 But if you claim for a large amount of work expenses or for any unusual deductions for your occupation, you may be on the Tax Office’s radar this year.
 So no matter how much you plan to claim, make sure you have records to prove all of your expenses.

 At the very minimum, the records you need to keep for your work expenses are:

 - receipts for all work expenses costing $10 or more